spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/split-delivery-overview.md

 {% endinfo_block %}

-In the *Address* checkout step, the **Define to multiple addresses** drop-down option allows you to assign a delivery address per cart item.
+In the *Address* checkout step, the **Define to multiple addresses** drop-down option lets you assign a delivery address per cart item.

 Then, in the *Shipment* checkout step, you can see the products grouped by the same delivery address.
 The number of shipments equals the number of the same delivery addresses.
 For each shipment, you can select a delivery date (optional) and a shipment method.